 Our review today covers the new Astrotec Phoenix 6 flagship IEM featuring a single dynamic, BA, and a quad electrostatic driver design.
 It is priced at $1559.

-Disclaimer: The Astrotec Phoenix 6 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank Astrotec for this opportunity.

 To learn more about Astrotec products we have covered on Headfonics you can click here.